Arkansas Governor's Mansion

 It is our pleasure to share the Mansion's beautiful buildings and grounds with both Arkansans and visitors to our State.
 Tours are offered free of charge.
 Because the Arkansas Governor's Mansion is the full-time home of the Governor and his family, tours of the Mansion are scheduled by appointment only and are available only on days when other events are not scheduled.
 Outside volunteers are scheduled to lead tours, therefore it is imperative that tour groups keep their scheduled tour time or give at least three days' notice of cancellation.
 Please call 501-324-9805 to check on tour availability.

 The Governor's Mansion sits on eight-and-one-half acres complimented by various gardens.
 Extensive new landscaping and gardens, designed by world-renowned Arkansas landscape designer, P. Allen Smith, were begun in December of 2006.
-This recently completed project offers visitors a sweeping vista of botanical beauty that invites everyone to take a leisurely stroll along chat paths or to enjoy quiet reflection around the fountain directly behind the Grand Hall.
+This area offers visitors a sweeping vista of botanical beauty that invites everyone to take a leisurely stroll along chat paths or to enjoy quiet reflection around the fountain directly behind the Grand Hall.

 As the welcoming view of the Governor's Mansion, the front-entry gardens are designed to highlight and showcase the handsome Georgian Colonial home.
 A formal, circular fountain is the centerpiece of the oval Entrance Garden, framed by boxwood hedging in a Greek-key design with large flower beds on either side for seasonal color.
 Connecting the north-entry gate to the front door of the Mansion is a brick pathway that runs down the center of this garden and on either side of the fountain.